andyjonesdev/material-ui-reference/README.md

 # (WIP) Unnamed Material UI Reference Page
-The goal of this app is to provide a visual, fast reference for Material UI components and quickly setting them up for use in your projects.
+The goal of this app is to provide a visual, fast reference for Material UI components and for quickly setting them up for use in your projects.